Research & Statistics

 This is a survey sponsored by the U.S. Department of Education, with a stated goal of being used by educators and by federal and state policy makers to address important issues facing the nation's schools: educational standards, high school course-taking patterns, dropping out of school, the education of the disadvantaged, the needs of language minority students, and the features of effective schools.
 We are including this link as an item of interest, to demonstrate what directions institutional survey writers are taking in their approach to homeschooling.
 In our opinion, it is a completely inadequate attempt to measure homeschooling demographics or success, focusing heavily on cultural notions of "socialization" and structured educational models.
 It is also invasive in terms of the amount of personal information required.

-Homeschooling Growth in the 1980s
+Homeschooling Grows in the Black Community

 Scholastic Achievement and Demographic Characteristics of Home School Students in 1998